stelcodes/nuzzle/README.md

 :site-data      ; A path to an EDN file containing data about the website.
 Required.
 :render-webpage ; A function responsible for creating Hiccup for every webpage listed in the site-data.
 Required.
 :static-dir     ; A path to a directory that contains the static assets for the site.
 Defaults to nil (no static assets).
-:target-dir     ; A path to a directory to put the exported site into.
-Defaults to `dist`.
+:output-dir     ; A path to a directory to put the exported site into.
+Defaults to `out`.
 :rss-opts       ; A map with RSS feed options.
 Defaults to nil (no RSS feed).
 :remove-drafts? ; A boolean that indicates whether webpages marked as a draft should be removed.
 Defaults to false.
 :dev-port       ; A port number for the development server to listen on.
 Defaults to 5868.